mrjakeschultz/project-mayhem/README.md

 ## Description ##

-A Repository for a weather dashboard built during the bootcamp at UTA, this project utilizes a weather forecast API as well as dynamically updated HTML and CSS.
+A Repository for PawSafe Health built during the bootcamp at UTA, which utilizes multiple API's to give your pets the medication they need.

 ### Usage ###